maugelves/mg-bp-wp-plugin/README.md

-# mg-wp-testimonials
+# mg-bp-wp-plugin
-WordPress plugin to include testimonials in your website

-**Requeriments**
-- Advanced Custom Fields Pro
+WordPress Plugin Boilerplate

+Basic structure to start a new WordPress plugin from scratch.